reactjs/react.dev/content/blog/2019-11-06-building-great-user-experiences-with-concurrent-mode-and-suspense.md

 Given such a definition, a router can:

 * Match a URL to a route definition.
 * Call the `prepare()` function to start loading that route's data.
-Note that `prepare()` is synchronous -- *we don't wait for the data to be ready*, since we want to start rendering more important parts of the view (like the post body) as quickly as possible.
+Note that `prepare()` is asynchronous -- *we don't wait for the data to be ready*, since we want to start rendering more important parts of the view (like the post body) as quickly as possible.
 * Pass the preloaded data to the component.
 If the component is ready -- the `React.lazy` dynamic import has completed -- the component will render and try to access its data.
 If not, `React.lazy` will suspend until the code is ready.

 This approach can be generalized to other data-fetching solutions.
 An app that uses REST might define a route like this: